-Welcome to our excellent lecture series!
-All our content is provided free of charge.
-We feel strongly about the value of perioperative ultrasound and know that motivated students already have enough roadblocks.
+Welcome to our lecture series!
+Our team is passionate about sharing our enthusiasm for perioperative ultrasound with students at every level around the world.
+There are already enough barriers to implementing these techniques, so we provide our content completely free of charge.
 BUT!!
 We need to justify the upkeep of this site to our institution.
-If you value this content please let me know, just a quick note from each of you (to firstname.lastname@example.org) will help!
+If you value this content please let me know, just a quick note from each of you (to email@example.com) will help!
 Also, if you’re interesting in knowing when new talks are posted you can follow us on Twitter (@Periop_Echo).

 The links below are to our “Basics of Perioperative Echocardiography” lecture series.
 These talks are weekly half-hour lectures given by our faculty of expert echocardiographers.
 We begin with basic normal imaging, move on to assessment of ventricular and valvular function, and end with more advanced topics.
 The movies should play on your desktop, iPad, or iPhone.
 To reinforce the content of each lecture there will be image-based clip quizzes on our quiz site.
 Please send your feedback, suggestions, or comments to me at firstname.lastname@example.org.
 Enjoy!

-– This is a growing series of lectures designed to introduce concepts of focused cardiac ultrasound (FoCUS) and non-TEE point-of-care ultrasound (PoCUS) in general.
-If you’re interested in point-of-care ultrasound, you’ll want to visit here frequently as this area grows.
+– OK, before we get on with the lecture series I just wanted to double check that you’re on the right page.
+The content below is our TEE-heavy resident lecture series.
+It forms the core of our TEE curriculum and while it does contain a number of non-TEE lectures if you’re looking for that content I suggest you follow this PoCUS link.
+This is a growing series of lectures designed to introduce concepts of focused cardiac ultrasound (FoCUS) and non-TEE point-of-care ultrasound (PoCUS) in general.
 If you’re taking one of our FoCUS workshops, this is the content you’ll need to review prior to arriving.
+Check back frequently as this content is growing rapidly!

 – This is the so called “Echo Pep Rally!” and represents the introduction to our department’s new year of echo festivities.
 Not a content heavy lecture, but you’re still welcome to watch it.